chainpoint/chainpoint-gateway/README.md

 2020-02-24T17:14:42.297Z> Syncing in progress... currently at block height 1662000

 *****************************************
-Your lightning node is fully synced.
+Your Lightning node is fully synced.
 *****************************************

 ***********************************************
-Your lightning wallet is adequately funded.
+Your Lightning wallet is adequately funded.
 ***********************************************

 *********************************************************************************
-Chainpoint Gateway and supporting Lighning node have been successfully initialized.
+Chainpoint Gateway and integrated Lightning node have been successfully initialized.
 *********************************************************************************

 $ make deploy
 ```

-After running `make deploy`, the Gateway will peer and open channels with Core's lightning nodes.
-This allows the Gateway to pay for hashes.
+After running `make deploy`, the Gateway will automatically peer and open Lightning channels with Cores.
+This allows the Gateway to authenticate with Cores and pay for Anchor Fees.
 This process may take several minutes upon first run.

 ## Troubleshooting